As California's Organic Farming Pioneers Age, A Younger Generation Steps In

 And besides, growing organically is actually a way for farmers to make money.
 "Organic is becoming very, very popular now," he says.
 "It's breaking into big conventional retailers now like Costco, Wal-Mart."

 The Willeys recently announced they're in the process of leasing their farm to Food Commons Fresno.
-It's the same group that took over the Willeys' food box program – Ooooby – a year and a half ago.
+It's the same group that took over the Willeys' food box program – now under the name Ooooby – a year and a half ago.
 Kiel Schmidt is the wholesale and development manager for the group.
 He says Food Commons Fresno would like to see the region become a farm-to-fork hub like Sacramento is.

 "Food is a mystery for lots of people and it just ends up on the grocery store shelf or on your plate, and we want to demystify that as much as possible," Schmidt says.